Free SQL Server Learning - Making the most out of SQL Server Agent

 Solution

-Table-Valued Parameters are indeed a new feature in SQL Server 2008.
+Table-Valued Parameters is a new feature introduced in SQL Server 2008.
 As the name implies, you can now pass a table type as a parameter to a function or stored procedure.
 At a high level the TVP allows you to populate a table declared as a T-SQL variable, then pass that table as a parameter to a stored procedure or function.
 The benefit of the TVP is that you can send multiple rows of data to the stored procedure or function rather than having to declare multiple parameters or possibly use an XML parameter type to handle a variable number of rows.
 According to Books on Line, a TVP is an efficient option for up to 1,000 or so rows.

 In this tip we are going to gain an understanding of TVP by walking through a simple code sample to demonstrate how to: